-N B 14 Name Daniel Molinaro Age 70 Position Senior Vice President and Chief Financial Officer Biography Mr. Molinaro has served as the Company's Senior Vice President and Chief Financial Officer since February 2014.
+Name Age Position Biography Daniel Molinaro 71 Executive Vice President Mr. Molinaro has served as Executive Vice President since February 2018.
+Mr. Molinaro previously served as the Company's Senior Vice President and Chief Financial Officer from February 2014 until February 2018.
 Mr. Molinaro served as National Oilwell Varco's Vice President from 2003, and served as National Oilwell Varco's Treasurer from 1987, until the Company's spin-off in May 2014.
 Prior to that, he was Controller of the Oilwell Division of U.S. Steel Corporation ("USX").
 He started with USX in 1968, and has held various managerial positions in auditing, accounting and finance.
-Raymond Chang 46 Vice President, General Counsel and Secretary Mr. Chang has served as the Company's Vice President and General Counsel since February 2014.
+Raymond Chang 47 Vice President, General Counsel and Secretary Mr. Chang has served as the Company's Vice President and General Counsel since February 2014.
 Mr. Chang served as National Oilwell Varco's Vice President, Assistant General Counsel and Assistant Secretary from 2009 until the Company's spin-off in May 2014.
 He previously served National Oilwell Varco starting in 2001 in various positions within its legal department.
 Prior to joining National Oilwell Varco, he was an associate at the law firm of Baker & McKenzie from 1997 until 2001.
-David Cherechinsky 53 Vice President, Corporate Controller and Chief Accounting Officer Mr. Cherechinsky has served as the Company's Vice President, Corporate Controller and Chief Accounting Officer since February 2014.
-Mr. Cherechinsky served as Vice President-Finance for National Oilwell Varco's distribution business group from 2003, and as Vice President-Finance for National Oilwell Varco's Distribution & Transmission business segment from 2011, until the Company's spin-off in May 2014.
-He previously served National Oilwell Varco starting in 1989 in various corporate roles, including internal auditor, credit management and business analyst.
-26
+Mark Johnson 36 Vice President, Corporate Controller and Chief Accounting Officer Mr. Johnson has served as the Company's Vice President, Corporate Controller and Chief Accounting Officer since February 2018.
+Mr. Johnson previously served as the Company's Vice President - Finance and Assistant Corporate Controller from May 2014 until February 2018.
+Mr. Johnson served as Vice President - Finance for the National Oilwell Varco Distribution business group from 2012 until the Company's spin-off in May 2014.
+Before joining National Oilwell Varco in 2008, he worked in public accounting and is a CPA.